plan-net/core4/docs/source/core4/frontend/widgets.rst

-.. _core_config:
+.. _widgets:

 #######
 Widgets
 #######

-Widgets are small applications with a very low complexity.
+Widgets are small applications with usually low complexity.
 They consist of an API and a frontend.
-In this section, however, we will only deal with the frontend.
+In this section, however, we will only deal with the user interface / frontend.
 Information about creating a suitable API can be found here :ref:`api`

-Basically you can use any technology to create a widget.
-But we recommend Vue.js/Vuetify or Jquery/Material design bootstrap.
+Any frontend technology can be used to create widgets.
+There is no limitation within CORE4os.
+In CORE4os we rely on Vue.js/vuetify 2.0 or Jquery/Material design bootstrap.

 No matter what technology you use the file structure should be like this.